jsohndata/terra-mater-css-animation/README.md

 # CSS Animation
 [![readme](./public/images/readme.webp)](https://jsohndata.github.io/css-animation)
-Study of various CSS animation techniques, including transform and keyframes.
+The investigation of a range of CSS animation techniques, including transform and keyframes, combined with the utilization of generative AI to create retro-futuristic themed images.

 <br>